Khaboris Codex

-Khaburis Codex (alternate spelling Khaboris, Khabouris) is a 10th century Classical Syriac manuscript which contain the complete Peshitta New Testament.
+Khabouris Codex (alternate spelling Khaboris, Khaburis) is an 11th-century Classical Syriac manuscript which contain the complete Peshitta New Testament.

-Colophon

-There have been claims that the earlier document's colophon identifies it as being a 'copy' rendered from a manuscript dating 164 AD, internally documented as 100 years after the great persecution of the Christians by Nero, in 64 AD – however the colophon is unreadable.
-To this day, there is no published transcription.

-Provenance
+History of Ownership

+Acquisition and Early Controversies (1966–1970s)

 The Khaboris codex was obtained by Norman Malek-Yonan and attorney Dan MacDougald in 1966 for $25,000.
 It "was purchased from the library of an ancient Assyrian monastery atop one of the mountains of Assyria, near the River Habbor, or in Aramaic, Khabur, hence the name 'Khaburis'."
 It seems both men went overseas looking for a more intact Aramaic version of the New Testament following Malek-Yonan's experiences surrounding the Yonan Codex in the 1950s.
 Malek-Yonan's prior codex had been repaired with newer materials at some point in its history.
 He claimed the Yonan Codexb had been in his family since the 4th century.
 In his account of the controversial history surrounding the Yonan codexb, Christian Greek-primacist Bruce Metzger tells of dating it to the 7th century at its earliest.